 Let’s remember for a moment that Thor’s other family, his real family, are also dead, but every single one of them – mother, father, brother Loki, that pesky half-sister Hela, even his best pal Heimdall – died before the Snap.
 So they’re not coming back no matter what happens in Endgame.
-And he’s lost his home, Asgard literally blown to smithereens, along with much of the population, which is then halved again during the Snap, which also took Valkyrie, his one remaining link to home and past.
+And he’s lost his home, Asgard, literally blown to smithereens, along with much of the population, which is then halved again during the Snap, which also took Valkyrie, his one remaining link to home and past.

 So it’s nice that Thor gets a moment with his mother, who immediately knows that she is being blessed with a visit from a future-version of her son.
 She doesn’t waste time asking about his appearance or about her own safety, she wants to know about his pain.
 They talk about the true nature of a hero.
 She gives him strength.
 He begins to heal.

 Chris Hemsworth brings a lot to a role that he’s had to stretch and adapt over the 8 years that he’s played him.
 You wouldn’t expect a comic book hero to be the role that shows an actor’s versatility, and yet here we are.
 Hemsworth has compassion for Thor.
-Even while the audience is invited to laugh on him, Hemsworth doesn’t want to make him the joke.
+Even while the audience is invited to laugh at him, Hemsworth doesn’t want to make him the joke.
 Thor puts on a show for his friends, unwilling to let the mask slip and show his true vulnerability.
 But we see it.
-Sometimes just in the pain the flashes across his eyes, or the defeated slump of his shoulders, formally so square and erect.
+Sometimes just in the pain that flashes across his eyes, or the defeated slump of his shoulders, formerly so square and erect.

 This is a movie, so Thor’s arc movies quickly, as it must.
 But it’s not shown to be a quick fix, nor complete.
 These wounds take time to heal but they can heal, even if Thor will never be the cocky god we knew before.
 Not that we’d want him to be.
-This new Thor may be fat, but he’s also grown so much.
-He knows that other people’s worthiness does not take away from his own.
+This new Thor may be fat, but he’s also learned so much.
+He knows now that other people’s worthiness doesn’t take away from his own.
 He can share in the heroics comfortably, and even pass the torch.
 And that’s why I liked the scene as he’s preparing to fight Thanos: he calls on the gods to ready him for battle.
 They do, but not by restoring him to his former glory.
 They outfit his new body.
 They braid his unkempt beard.
 It is THIS Thor who defeats Thanos when the old one could not, so let’s not laugh at his body, let’s celebrate his accomplishments, let’s shore up his mental health, let’s rejoice in his triumphs and share in his loss.
 He is finding his way through trauma.
 Thor is a god, but he’s having a very human response, and I wish ours in turn could be just a little more humane.